Gazpacho recipe with avocado, jalapeno and summer herbs. LOADED with veggies, vitamins and minerals! Gluten-free, low-fat and 100% vegan.

 1 large green pepper, seeded and chopped (.50 cents)

 1 large jalapeno pepper, seeds in, minced (more if you like it spicy!) (.30 cents)

 4 large cloves of garlic, diced (.20 cents)

 1 medium-large field cucumber, peeled and chopped ($1.10)

 1 tsp each oregano and basil (ground is fine but fresh is awesome if you’ve got it in the garden this time of year)

 1) Chop all your veggies and place them in a giant serving bowl

-2) Working in batches, scoop some of your veggie mix into the food processor, add a bit of tomato juice, and blend on high until fully pureed.
-Use another large serving bowl or a Tupperware container to hold the pureed soup.
+2) Working in batches, scoop some of your veggie mix into a blender (or food processor), add a bit of tomato juice, and blend on high until fully pureed.
+Use another large serving bowl or a food container to hold the pureed soup.

 3) Repeat the process until your ingredients are all used.
 Add the olive oil, balsamic and spices in the last batch.

 4) Stir thoroughly in the bowl or container, then add fresh ground pepper and salt to taste.

 5) Chill at least 2 hours, but preferably overnight before serving.

 Cost per serving: $1.06